 Stacey Muirhead Captial Management

-While our long-term investment holdings generally account for the largest portion of the capital we manage for our investors, participation in arbitrage and workout situations have also been an important part of our operations.
+While our Long Term Investments most often account for the largest portion of the capital we manage for our investors, participation in Event Driven Investments is also an important part of our operations.

-Arbitrage and workout investing involves the pursuit of profit from an announced corporate event such as the sale, merger, recapitalization, reorganization, or liquidation of a company.
-Financial results from this type of investment operation depend more on a specific corporate action rather than on overall stock market behaviour.
+Event Driven Investing involves the pursuit of profit from an announced corporate event such as the sale, merger, recapitalization, reorganization, or liquidation of a company.
+It can also involve spinoffs, asset sales and self-tender offers by a company or other event specific special situations.
+Financial results from Event Driven Investments usually depend more on a proposed corporate action rather than on overall stock market behaviour.
 This activity features securities with a timetable where we can predict, within a reasonable probability, when we will get how much and what might prevent that from happening.
-Essentially, to properly evaluate an arbitrage and workout situation, we must answer four questions as follows:
+Essentially, to properly evaluate a potential Event Driven Investment, we must answer four questions as follows:

 • How likely is it that the promised event will indeed occur?